Economy articles

 What are the biggest drivers of inflation in the past year?

-Housing and transportation were the main drivers of inflation from April 2025 to April 2026.
-As of April 2026, overall prices increased 3.8% over the previous year.
+Housing was the main driver of inflation from May 2025 to May 2026.
+As of May 2026, overall prices increased 4.2% over the previous year.
 Of this, 1.6 percentage points came from price increases in housing, or about two-fifths of it.The inflation rate is calculated using the Consumer Price Index (CPI), which tracks the price changes of a consistent basket of goods and services over time.
 Each item in this basket is given a weight that reflects how much the average urban household spends on it.
-Items with higher weights, like shelter, tend to have a larger impact on the overall inflation rate than other categories.
+Items with higher weights, like shelter, tend to have a larger impact on the overall inflation rate than categories with lower weights.
 By examining the price changes across different categories, we can better understand the factors contributing to the current inflation rate.

 Updates monthly